 Mr. Smith is an expat, like many of you reading this.

-He was persuaded to sign up for a 24-year term on a Zurich International Vista Savings Plan.
+He was persuaded to sign up for a 24-year term on a well-known expat savings plan.

 Here’s our detailed review of the product.

 In the past this was a widely used offshore savings plan, used by IFAs and big banks such as HSBC and CITI.